 The tree requires a good amount of light.
 Outdoors, it should be planted in full sun to partial shade.
 Indoors, it needs five to six hours of indirect sunlight or morning sun.
 The hot direct afternoon sun in a west-facing window can be detrimental to the vibrant foliage.

 Planting this tree in soil that is too rich invites trouble.
 The lemon cypress is adapted to grow in poor, sandy, well-draining soils that are low in organics and not very fertile.
 This infertile soil allows the slow-growing tree to pace its development to match its height with its roots, helping to ensure that winds do not blow the thin and narrow plant over.

 As an outdoor shrub or tree, once established, the lemon cypress needs little supplemental watering.
 To allow the plant to establish itself, water once a week during the first season.

-If kept as a houseplant, be sure to give a thorough deep watering once weekly, being sure never to let the soil be too dry.
+If kept as a houseplant, give it a thorough deep watering weekly, ensuring the soil is never too dry.